Have you decorated your Christmas tree with any handmade Christmas ornaments?

 The next step is to place color and ornaments evenly around the tree.
 I found these glitter cardboard letters in the scrapbook aisle.

--To make the paper ornaments, I used scrapbook cardstock and made a template of different ornament shapes.
+I used scrapbook card stock and made a template of different ornament shapes.
 I punched a hole in the top of each of the paper ornaments I cut out and attached a grommet to each with a grommet punch, so it could be hung in style.
 You can simply use a hole punch for a super simple way to hang each ornament and skip the grommet detail.

 Download the .pdf——-> Christmas ornament pattern template